valydia/sbt-apidoc/README.md

 ```
 @apiDescription text
 ```
-Detailed description of the API Method
+Detailed description of the API Method.
 Usage: `@apiDescription This is the Description.`

 |Name                 |Description                    |